 The original, Greek which we translate, The New Testament, and which is the title of all the contents of the books of the N.T. simply means, the new Covenant.
-Covenant, from con, together, and venio, "I come", signifies an agreement, contract, or compact, between two parties, by which both are mutually bound to do certain things, on certain conditions and penalties.
-It answers to the Hebrew ברית berith, which often signifies, not only the covenant or agreement, but also the sacrifice which was slain on that occasion, by the blood of which the covenant was ratified; and the contracting parties professed to subject themselves to such a death as that of the victim, in case of their violating their agreement.
+Covenant, from con, "together", and venio, "I come", which signifies an agreement, contract, or compact, between two parties.
+It was a Contract by which both parties are mutually bound to do certain things, on certain conditions and under certain penalties.
+It answers to the Hebrew ברית berith, which often signifies, not only the covenant or agreement, but also the sacrifice which was slain on that occasion, by the blood of which the covenant was ratified ... the contracting parties professed to subject themselves to such a death as that of the innocent victim, in case of their violating their agreement.
 An oath of this kind, on slaying the covenant sacrifice, was usual in ancient times.
-Applying that to us we are thus saying when we partake of the Lord's Supper "slay me as Christ was slain if I keep not the covenant in thy blood".
+Applying that to us we are thus saying when we partake of the Lord's Supper "slay me as Christ was slain if I keep not the covenant in thy blood I am making with you to save my soul".